akb825/DeepSea/README.md

 > **Note:** When building on Linux, the freetype and harfbuzz libraries aren't installed with the pre-built library packages since they are installed on nearly all Linux systems already.
 The development packages for these libraries must be installed when building DeepSea.
 In the case of Ubuntu, the `libfreetype6-dev` and `harfbuzz-dev` should be installed.

+## macOS

+macOS can be built the same way as for Linux, or you can generate an Xcode project with the following commands:

+	DeepSea$ mkdir build
+	DeepSea$ cd build
+	DeepSea/build$ cmake .. -G Xcode

+## iOS

+iOS can be built with an Xcode project similar to the macOS instructions above, pointing to the iOS toolchain.

+	DeepSea$ mkdir build
+	DeepSea$ cd build
+	DeepSea/build$ cmake .. -G Xcode -DCMAKE_TOOLCHAIN_FILE=../cmake/ios.toolchain.cmake

 ## Windows

 Generating Visual Studio projects can either be done through the CMake GUI tool or on the command line.
 To generate Visual Studio 2017 projects from the command line, you can run the commands: